George Seay: Career

 Seay began his career working as a campaign aide to his grandfather, Texas Governor William Clements, during his 1986 campaign for re-election.
 His other political and policy roles include time spent as an aide to United States Deputy Secretary of State Lawrence Eagleburger in the U.S. State Department in Washington.

 Following graduation from SMU, Seay worked as an attorney in Dallas at the office of Locke Purnell Rain Harrell.
-From 1994-1996, he was employed as a commercial litigator in areas including transportation law, commercial contracts, mediation, aviation law, and appellate law.
+From 1994 to 1996, he was employed as a commercial litigator in areas including transportation law, commercial contracts, mediation, aviation law, and appellate law.
 Following this, he moved to Austin, TX to start his own law practice, while simultaneously pursuing his MBA at the University of Texas at Austin.

 In 1998, at his great uncle's urging, Seay founded Seay Stewardship and Investment Company, specializing in U.S. stocks and bonds.
-Seay served as chief executive officer from 1998-2008, as the firm branched out to a broader range of investments including oil and gas, real estate, private equity and venture capital.
+Seay w s chief executive officer from 1998 to 2008, as the firm branched out to a broader range of investments including oil and gas, real estate, private equity and venture capital.

 Following this, Seay co-founded with Cullum Clark and Lee Blaylock, his second investment firm Annandale Capital, LLC, in 2005 which manages money for high net worth individuals, families, and institutional clients.

 Politics

-Seay is an active participant in Republican Party politics, having been on the campaign team for Mitt Romney's Presidential run in 2008, serving as a senior adviser and financial supporter.
-In 2012, he served as Texas Finance Chairmen for then-Texas Gov. Rick Perry in his run for president.
+Seay is an active participant in Republican Party politics, having been on the campaign team for Mitt Romney's presidential run in 2008, as a senior adviser and financial supporter.
+In 2012, he was Texas Finance Chairman for then-Texas Gov. Rick Perry in his run for president.
 Since then, he supported Florida Senator Marco Rubio, in his 2016 run for president, including hosting fundraisers at his home.

 Seay is also the co-founder of Legacy, a national fellowship of business and civic leaders committed to policy, philanthropy, and political engagement.

 Seay is the chairman of the Texas-Israel Alliance.

 Personal life

-Seay resides in Dallas, TX with his wife Gretchen, his three children, and three step-children.
+Seay resides in Dallas, Texas with his wife Gretchen, his three children, and three step-children.
 In his free time, he enjoys time spent with family, specifically "in the San Juan mountains of southwestern Colorado and the Texas Hill Country", as well as hunting and fishing.